 With vast experience in academia, Dr QaQish was formally the Dean of Faculties at three universities - Al-Ahliyya Amman University, American University of Madaba, and at MEU.
 He earned his PhD in Design and CAAD in 1997 from the University of Glasgow, with the help of a Chevening Scholarship.
 He says the scholarship had a positive impact on him and it helped him to accumulate great benefits, gain new experiences, draw a new outlook on life, and map an idea of what to do in the future.

-Ilina holds an MSc in Comparative Politics (Democracy) from the London School of Economics and Political Science gained through a Chevening Scholarship.
-She has published numerous articles, policy papers, and research analysis on political issues in the region.
-She has previously been a Macedonia research coordinator for the international scientific project Varieties of Democracy run by the University of Gothenburg, Sweden and the University of Notre Dame, USA.
+Ilina holds an MSc in Comparative Politics (Democracy) from the London School of Economics and Political Science, which she completed through a Chevening Scholarship.
+She does research and has published numerous articles, policy papers, and research analysis on issues of governance and politics in the Balkans.
+In addition to her role as director of IRI’s program in Macedonia, Ilina is a Macedonia research coordinator for the international scientific project Varieties of Democracy, and a researcher on the INFORM, Horizon 2020 project led by University College London.